Zstefanov/ai_learning_platform/README.txt

 ---------
 This project is a chatbot powered by TogetherAI, designed to assist users with coding tasks.
 Similar to GitHub Copilot or OpenAI's ChatGPT, the chatbot provides coding suggestions, answers programming-related questions, and helps debug and improve code snippets.
+This is a purely educational project on AI implementation and it is not intended for commercial use.

 Key Features:
 -------------